 Roasted Cauliflower Recipe with Creamy Hummus, Crispy Chickpeas, Pickled Shallots and Mint

-This roasted cauliflower recipe is one of our best vegetable side dishes, and it’s such a fantastic veggie side to roast chicken, baked fish or grilled meats.
+This roasted cauliflower recipe is one of our best recipes for vegetable side dishes, and it’s such a fantastic veggie side to roast chicken, baked fish or grilled meats.

 My recipe makes a Middle Eastern inspired dish of cauliflower florets roasted in gently spiced extra virgin olive oil, served on creamy hummus, and topped with crispy fried chickpeas, tangy pickled shallots, and fragrant fresh mint.

-If you’re looking for delicious vegetable side dishes to serve with family meals over the festive season, the please try my roasted cauliflower recipe.
+If you’re looking for delicious vegetable side dishes to serve with family meals for Thanksgiving or over the festive season, please try my roasted cauliflower recipe.
 The dish is meant to be shared.
 Serve it at the centre of the table and let guests help themselves.

 As I’ve been testing the dish in recent weeks, we’ve enjoyed it with the braised chicken with olives and capers, below, which quickly became one of our top chicken recipes, and my radish cucumber salad with feta, rucola and fresh herbs.